hindicator/Bind9-DNS-Setup/README.md

 * Add the db.example.com file and db.192.168.1 file
     * Incase your local net is 10.0.0.x make sure to change IP's in all files.
     * And in my_localnets VAR on named.conf.options
-    * db.192.168.1 also refer as reverse dns aka rDNS
+    * db.192.168.1 also refer as reverse dns or rDNS
 * Change the example.com for your local domain
 * Make sure to set Manual IPv4 for the machine(192.168.1.254 in our example) and even disable IPv6.